Aloe Ferox by Ray Sahelian, M.D.

 extracting the Aloesin from Aloe Ferox plant?
 Is Aloesin safer to use than

-Arbutin at comparable dosages? – ( Arbutin can hydrolise to hydroquinone).
+arbutin at comparable dosages?
+Arbutin can hydrolise to hydroquinone.

-I have not studied these topics yet.
+I have not studied these topics well enough yet.